atduskgreg/TenSeconds/README.md

 * Better wipeout pickup sound
 * Better wipeout usage sound
 * Better wipeout usage animation
-* Animate arrow when jumping
+* Animate arrow shape when jumping
 * Add music
 * Better death indications: sound, on-screen graphics over frozen screen, something
 * After Each minute (?) of surviving increase the average speed of th enemies.
 Use a sprite with a green glow for the faster ones
 * Play applause sound on returning to start screen if score was a high score
-* why aren't score splashes being destroyed?